kalesh13/zerodrop/README.md

 ![Administrator dashboard][admin]

+## Remarks

-> **Note:** The project was initially built using Laravel 5.6 and VueJs 2.
+The project was initially built using Laravel 5.6 and VueJs 2.
 Recently I updated it to Laravel 8 so that clients get to evaluate on my current experience.

->
-> **Rewrite was mainly on the API and VueJs components only.
+**Rewrite was mainly on the API and VueJs components only.
 Ignore the SASS and HTML structure for now.
 Those were written in 2018 when I was a beginner with no experience on SASS.**

->
-> **If time permits, I'll update it to reflect my current experience.**
+**If time permits, I'll update it to reflect my current experience.**